 The JTIs continue under Horizon 2020 and bring together the needs and resources of the European Union and industry.
 They set out commitments, including financial commitments, over a seven-year period from both the EU and from the industry partners.
 They each have clear objectives and establish their own strategic research and innovation agendas, on the basis of which they fund projects evaluated and selected through calls for project proposals.

-Further information can be found at this address: www.h2020.cz/cs/eit-jrc-horizontalni-aktivity-euratom/souvisejici-iniciativy/jtis
+More information and all JTIs can be found at: www.h2020.cz/cs/eit-jrc-horizontalni-aktivity-euratom/souvisejici-iniciativy/jtis